Here's the lowdown on infant etiquette. Pass this along to your friends.

 "Keep your kid away from mine...snot-nosed, on-the-mouth kisses aren’t acceptable." —jenifairies

-Does your two-year-old just LOVE babies?
+Does your 2 year old just love babies?
 Yep, most of them do.
-But remember that infants are delicate, and toddlers can be carriers for a ton of infections—particularly if they’re attending day care or preschool.
+But remember that infants are delicate, and toddlers can be carriers for a ton of infections—particularly if he or she attends day care or preschool.

 Instead: Plan for newborn encounters and play it safe by teaching your tot a hands-off approach.
 You don’t want to be responsible for baby’s first cold (or mommy’s first tantrum).